HackerInRed/ArcRecon/README.md

 ## How to use it

-This Script has a menu layout which navigates to different features of the OS
+This Script has a menu layout which navigates to different features of the Tool

 1. Activate Your OS
 2. Install Foffice